wrightmat/dnd-eberron/locations/Stormreach.md

 #### Southwatch District

+On the exposed southern edge of the city, Southwatch keeps much to itself and looks after its own.
+The Karrnathi-dominated Grindstone Ward houses a Temple of Vol, locally called Rosewood, and a Karrnathi militia, while Summerfield is a more cosmopolitan ward with residents from many places.
+Across the Koronoo, the Tents of Rushemé is a tent city where giants come to trade goods from the Xen'drik jungles including herbs, exotic resources, and even some ancient relics.
+Anthropologists from the Five Nations sometimes come to speak with the giants but many in Stormreach are nervous that they remain so close.

 * **The Black Freighter** (29).
 * **The Ship's Cat** (30).
 Densewood twigs have been thatched together to create a building that looks like a pile of sticks but has all the strength of stone.
 The Ship's Cat is an inn run by a shifter named Harysh (NG female shifter ranger), and while the neighborhood is questionable, Harysh has a reputation for fair dealing and discretion.
 The inn takes its name from Harysh’s dozen cats, which share the place with guests.
 Familiars and animal companions receive excellent care at the Ship's Cat, and as long as they leave the resident cats alone, they are always welcome in the inn.
 * **Temple of Vol** (31).